 (See comments from past students on the back of this page.)
-Fall Semester (Thursdays from 6 to 9 p.m. for full semester)
+Fall Semester 2023 (Mondays from 6 to 9 p.m. face to face)

 Course Content

 Course conceptual tools will help you to accumulate "enough" wealth to live comfortably throughout your life.
 Because the stock market is important for building wealth, our focus will be on operating characteristics of a) the stock market and b) you as a decision maker within it.
 We will examine five major questions.